 Apparently, Antioch, the capital of the Roman province

-Christians in Antioch" (Acts 11:26).
+were first called Christians in Antioch" (Acts 11:26).

-Obviously, the term is identified with the idea of being a follower
+Obviously, the term is identified with the idea of

-of Jesus Christ.
+being a follower of Jesus Christ.
 In classical times the followers of a

 leader's name (ianus).
-Pompey's troops were called
+Pompey's troops were called Pompeiani, and Caesar's

-However, Theophilus of Antioch, writing about 170 A.D. claimed that
+However, Theophilus of Antioch, writing about 170 A.D.

 association with Jesus, but because it was derived from the Greek word for

-oil, CHRISM, which means anointed

-and "the followers of Jesus appeared to
+oil, CHRISM, which means anointed — and "the followers of Jesus appeared to

 be anointed with the Spirit."² Chrism is also the Greek word used for

 ¹ The Zondervan Pictorial Encyclopedia of

-This article is copyrighted © by Dale A. Robbins, 1995, and is a publication of Victorious Publications, Grass Valley, CA 95949.
+This article is copyrighted © by Dr. Dale A. Robbins, 1995, and is a publication of Victorious Publications, Grass Valley, CA 95949.
 Unless otherwise stated, all scripture references were taken from The New King James Bible, © Thomas Nelson Inc., 1982.You may download for personal use as long as you retain credit to the author.
 Obtain permission before reproducing copies for any reason, by filling out our simple permission form.
-For media reproduction rights, or to obtain published quantities of this title, .
+For media reproduction rights, or to obtain published quantities of this title, email us.